sunjh22/CNVPipe/README.md

 ### 06.3.
 Control-FREEC

+It claims requiring control samples, but I cannot include them into analysis.
+Require reference genome, do not exclude low-map region.
+Call germline CNV sample by sample.

 After reading developer's manual and testing for several times, I found it hard to include normal sample in this software, which is really weired.
 So now I just need to focus on step 2 and 3.
 Build a config file first and run the software for each sample.